 During his career, Tolman has testified multiple times in the United States Congress and assisted in drafting and passing many pieces of legislation affecting state and federal criminal justice systems.
 These include the First Step Act of 2018, the Corrections Act, the Sentencing Reform Act, the Justice for All Act of 2004, Protection of Lawful Commerce in Arms Act (2005), the Violence Against Women and Department of Justice Reauthorization Act of 2005, the USA Patriot Improvement and Reauthorization Act of 2005, and the Adam Walsh Protection and Safety Act (2006).
 He is a frequent contributor on Fox News andNo Spin News with Bill O’Reilly.

-Derek M. Cohen, Ph.D is Director of Right on Crime and the Center for Effective Justice at the Texas Public Policy Foundation.
+Derek M. Cohen, Ph.D. is a Senior Fellow at Right on Crime at the Texas Public Policy Foundation.

-Caroline Espinosa is Deputy Director of Right on Crime at the Texas Public Policy Foundation.
+Caroline Espinosa is Campaign Director of Right on Crime at the Texas Public Policy Foundation.